‘DWTS’: Peta Murgatroyd Gushes Over Husband Maksim Chmerkovskiy With Sweet Instagram Post

 The DWTS star previously opened up in the September issue of Health Magazine about how she and Maksim keep their relationship fresh now that they’re parents.

-Peta shared that she and her husband have had to make a conscious decision to make more time for one another ever since they welcoming little Shai into the world in January 2017.
+Peta shared that she and her husband have had to make a conscious decision to make more time for one another ever since they welcomed little Shai into the world in January 2017.

 “With a toddler, you have to carve out time for your husband,” she said, admitting that making sure she and Chmerkovskiy spend some quality time together is something she’s “needed to work on” since becoming a mom for the first time last year.